anlijuncn/killPRML/README.md

 ---------------------------
 ## Structure
 There are 3 parts of this repo.
-First part is the answer for each chapter, I will try to not skip any steps in derivation.
-Second part Pytho implementation for some ML models, I will try to give some visualization to help deeper understanding the models to have a better intution.
-Third part is just C++ implementation I am planning to do if I have time.
+- First part is the manual for each chapter, I will try to not skip any steps in derivation.
+- Second part is Python implementation for some ML models, I will try to give some visualization to help deeper understanding the models.
+- Third part is the slides for PRML, if I finish the part 1 and 2, I would try to make some slides to help give beginers an "end-to-end" ML introduction.

 ### &#128481; Solution

 - [ ] Chapter 1